rlpddejong/SurgeNetSeg/README.md

 - The GUI tools are adapted from [Cutie](https://github.com/hkchengrex/Cutie) and [RITM](https://github.com/SamsungLabs/ritm_interactive_segmentation).
 This part of the code follows their individual licenses.
 For more information on fine-tuning these models, please refer to their original repositories.

+## References

+- The GUI tools used in this project are adapted from the excellent work in [Cutie](https://github.com/hkchengrex/Cutie) and [RITM](https://github.com/SamsungLabs/ritm_interactive_segmentation).
+We would like to express our appreciation for their open-source contributions, which form the foundation for the interactive segmentation components of this project.
+Portions of our code are derived from or inspired by these repositories and are used in accordance with their respective licenses.
+For detailed instructions and additional capabilities, please refer to their original repositories.